 Middle age candidates looking to get back into the workforce have been surprised by the available jobs and the salary packages offered.
 Many were initially pessimistic, as they wondered whether they would be able to compete against Generation Y and their tech-savvy ways, but it appears they can indeed hold their own.
 According to recent studies, Gen Y isn’t a threat.
 Baby Boomers are thriving in many technology-based businesses, plus they are taking Facebook by storm.
 Gen Y folk would, therefore, be wise to seek other ways to shine brighter than their competition because it seems the Boomers aren’t lacking in skills, experience, or technological awareness.

 Baby Boomers re-entering the workforce have typically been prepared for whatever jobs the economy might offer.
 Those unable to find something suitable have instead found themselves changing career paths.
 Some have started their own companies or have found part-time work to keep them busy.
 Many members of the mature workforce are simply not ready, nor are they in a position to walk away from their career to spend their golden days sunbathing in Florida – especially since life expectancy is on the rise and jobs are physically less demanding.

 READ THIS NEXT: Insurance Staffing: 5 Facts To Consider

-Some may be pessimistic about this age group re-joining the workforce, but it would be sensible to keep an open mind.
+Some may be skeptical about this age group rejoining the workforce, but it would be sensible to keep an open mind.
 When this generation does finally retire, our economy may change in an unexpected way.
 This is, after all, a new era for the economy and for our culture.

-Thus, as Baby Boomers re-join the workforce, they have exceeded our expectations and are becoming excellent role models to Generation Y. Baby Boomers could very well be the employees we come to base our standards upon.
+Thus, as Baby Boomers return to the workforce, they have exceeded our expectations and are becoming excellent role models to Generation Y. Baby Boomers could very well be the employees we come to base our standards upon.